Aiven-Labs/the-5-types-of-database/slides.typ

 //
 // OpenSearch deducing the schema for you can have all the problems you
 // should expect that to give!
+//

 #slide[
+  == Picture of some analytics
+]

+#slide[
   == When to use a document database

-]
+  - Fast, scalable full text search
+  - Storage of indexable JSON documents
+  - In the case of OpenSearch, sophisticated analytics visualisation ]

 #slide[